Summary

 Low-grade and high-grade tumours can be life-threatening, but the prognosis may be better if the tumour is low grade, or if the surgeon is able to remove the entire tumour.

 Some brain or spinal cord tumours (particularly gliomas) can come back and may change into a higher-grade tumour.
+In this case, treatments such as surgery, radiation therapy and/or chemotherapy may be used to control the growth of the tumour for as long as possible, relieve symptoms and maintain quality of life.

 If you have a brain or spinal cord tumour, your doctor will talk to you about your individual situation when working out your prognosis.
 Every person’s experience is different, and there is support available to you.